Skip to main content

 }

-To keep aligned on the functional aspect of Jetpack Compose, the best writing approach is to inject instances directly into functions properties.
+To keep aligned on the functional aspect of Jetpack Compose, the best writing approach is to inject instances directly into functions parameters.
 This way allow to have default implementation with Koin, but keep open to inject instances how you want.

 @Composable